-The 3EC16498AB is Rated 5/5 based on 1 review as a 48V SHELF WITH FAN for the 7300 ASAM product line.
+The 3EC16498ABAA is a 48V SHELF WITH FAN for the 7300 ASAM product line.
 VenTel buys, sells, tests and installs ALCATEL-LUCENT 7300 ASAM products.

 Contact us now for availability, pricing or other product information:

 7300 ASAMThe Alcatel-Lucent 7300 ATM Subscriber Access Multiplexer (ASAM) is an access system for any ATM–based Broadband ISDN (BB–ISDN) switching fabric.
 The system delivers POTS and ADSL services to subscribers over the widely installed single metallic pair subscriber loop base.